Processing math: 10%

 1.1.
 Definition

-$\textbf{Definition}$: The Catalan number $C_n$ if given by the formula
+Definition: The Catalan number Cn if given by the formula

 1.2.
 Applicable Combinatorial Structures

-Preliminary problem: How many ways are there to walk from $(0,0)$ to $(n,n)$ in a $n\times n$ grid, where each step is either to the right or up?
+Preliminary problem: How many ways are there to walk from (0,0) to (n,n) in a n\times n grid, where each step is either to the right or up?

 This is a typical combinatorial problem.
-Since there are $2n$ steps in total, and we need to choose $n$ steps to go up, so the total number of ways is $\binom{2n}{n}$.
+Since there are 2n steps in total, and we need to choose n steps to go up, so the total number of ways is \binom{2n}{n}.

-However, if we add another condition that the path should not cross (or touch) the line $y=x-1$, then the number of ways is equivalent to the following:
+However, if we add another condition that the path should not cross (or touch) the line y=x-1, then the number of ways is equivalent to the following:

-“How many ways are there to walk from $(0,1)$ to $(n,n)$ in a $n\times n$ grid, where each step is either to the right or up, and the path never crosses the diagonal?”
+“How many ways are there to walk from (0,1) to (n,n) in a n\times n grid, where each step is either to the right or up, and the path never crosses the diagonal?”

 Since the first step can only be to the up

-Now if we consider the symmetry point of $(0,1)$ ($i.e.$ $(1, 0)$) with respect to the diagonal: $y=x$, then the problem is equivalent to the following:
+Now if we consider the symmetry point of (0,1) (i.e. (1, 0)) with respect to the diagonal: y=x, then the problem is equivalent to the following:

 1.3.
 Recurrence Relation

-1. $C_n = \displaystyle\sum_{i=0}^{n-1}C_iC_{n-1-i}$
+1. C_n = \displaystyle\sum_{i=0}^{n-1}C_iC_{n-1-i}

 Pf.
 From the perspective of combinatorics identity, by induction,

-$$\begin{aligned} C_n &= \frac{1}{n+1}\binom{2n}{n}\\ &= \frac{1}{n+1}\left(\binom{2n-1}{n}+\binom{2n-1}{n-1}\right)\\ &= \frac{1}{n+1}\left(C_{n-1}+C_{n-2}\right)\\ &= \frac{1}{n+1}\left(\displaystyle\sum_{i=0}^{n-2}C_iC_{n-2-i}+\displaystyle\sum_{i=0}^{n-2}C_{i+1}C_{n-1-i}\right)\\ &= \frac{1}{n+1}\left(C_0C_{n-2}+C_{n-1}C_0+\displaystyle\sum_{i=1}^{n-2}C_iC_{n-1-i}+C_{n-1}C_{n-1-n+1}\right)\\ &= \frac{1}{n+1}\left(\displaystyle\sum_{i=0}^{n-1}C_iC_{n-1-i}\right) \end{aligned} $$
+\begin{aligned} C_n &= \frac{1}{n+1}\binom{2n}{n}\\ &= \frac{1}{n+1}\left(\binom{2n-1}{n}+\binom{2n-1}{n-1}\right)\\ &= \frac{1}{n+1}\left(C_{n-1}+C_{n-2}\right)\\ &= \frac{1}{n+1}\left(\displaystyle\sum_{i=0}^{n-2}C_iC_{n-2-i}+\displaystyle\sum_{i=0}^{n-2}C_{i+1}C_{n-1-i}\right)\\ &= \frac{1}{n+1}\left(C_0C_{n-2}+C_{n-1}C_0+\displaystyle\sum_{i=1}^{n-2}C_iC_{n-1-i}+C_{n-1}C_{n-1-n+1}\right)\\ &= \frac{1}{n+1}\left(\displaystyle\sum_{i=0}^{n-1}C_iC_{n-1-i}\right) \end{aligned}

 From the perspective of combinatorics meaning, we can also prove this by the following method.

-1. $C_n = \displaystyle\sum_{n_1+\ldots+n_l=n}\prod_{i=1}^{l}C_{n_i-1}$
+1. C_n = \displaystyle\sum_{n_1+\ldots+n_l=n}\prod_{i=1}^{l}C_{n_i-1}

 2. Difference Sequences